CDU-HIT238/slides/week3/index.md

 <!-- .slide: data-background-image="../images/bg-smartphone.jpg" -->
 ### Progressive Enhancement
-* Progressive enhancement and graceful degredation suggest
+* Progressive enhancement and graceful degradation suggest
 	* A site should work without newer features
 	* Add functionality as it becomes available
-* Only polyfill what is absolutely necessecary
+* Only polyfill what is absolutely necessary